smcue/islambot/README.md

 ### -aquran
 **-aquran** functions in the same way as **-quran**, but quotes the verse in Arabic.

-For example, to quote the first verse of the Qu'ran:
+For example, to quote the first verse of the Qur'an:
 ```
 -aquran 1:1
 ```